FAQ

 No. The remote works in any modern mobile browser.
 Nothing to download or sign up for.

-$19.99 one-time purchase (launch price, normally $29.99).
+$19.99 one-time purchase (launch price, normally $49.99).
 No subscription.

 The full app with 5 song separations.
 No credit card required, no time limit.

-The app still works — you can play any songs you've already processed.
+The app still works.
+You can play any songs you've already processed.
 It won't process new songs until you buy a license.

 Yes.
 Contact support@beltr.app within 14 days of purchase.